August 27th, 2010

 For Phelan, this would be the biological body co-present to its audience in situated space.
 She writes, “Performance honors the idea that a limited number of people in a specific time/space frame can have an experience of value which leaves no visible trace afterward.”
 There is something crucial to performance in that one must go there and be co-present to it in the same “specific time/space frame.”

-In his book, On the Internet, the philosopher Hubert Dreyfus discusses the phenomenological differences between live performances and live reproductions of live performances.
+Similarly, in his book On the Internet, the philosopher Hubert Dreyfus discusses the phenomenological differences between live performances and live reproductions of live performances.
 He contends that live actors “are, at every moment, subtly and largely unconsciously adjusting to the responses of the audience and thereby controlling and intensifying the mood in the theater.”
-This co-presence, he contends is why the cost of live performance is greater than that of a movie.
-While that particular line of reasoning is suspect, his basic premise regarding the actor’s ability to respond to the actual mood of the audience is worth taking a look at.
 Dreyfus’s dedication to embodied co-presence is not based on a whimsical prejudice against computers, but rather a deeply held belief, following Merleau-Ponty, that the risk and continuous re-adjustment process in which one seeks to get a “grip” on the reality in front of one’s eyeballs, is what gives this reality a sense of meaning.
 He writes,

 Not only is each of us an active body coping with things, but, as embodied, we each experience a constant readiness to cope with things in general that goes beyond our readiness to cope with any specific thing.
 Merleau-Ponty calls this embodied readiness our Urdoxa or ‘primordial belief’ in the reality of the world.
 It is what gives us our sense of the direct presence of things.
 So, for there to be a sense of presence in telepresence, one would not only have to be able to get a grip on things at a distance; one would need to have a sense of the context as soliciting a constant readiness to get a grip on whatever comes along.

 Dreyfus is skeptical about the possibilities of ever getting a “grip” on a world in which one is only present to via telepresence.
-His practical concern actually has less to do with performance than with “distance learning”—say, a simple lecture conducted via videoconferencing or a doctor teaching medical students how to perform surgery via a camera mount attached to his head (or some such).
+His practical concern actually has less to do with performance than with “distance learning”—say, a simple lecture conducted via videoconferencing or a doctor teaching medical students how to perform surgery via a camera mount attached to his head.

 I agree with this.
 I agree that Shakespeare performed on an empty stage to an audience of computer users is an embarrassing idea.
 I also agree that doctors cannot responsibly teach surgery to medical students remotely.
 These are human practices that need to occur in space and need to be preserved and honored.